erxes/erxes/docs/docs/user/script-install.md

 #### Step 2: Paste the code in google tag manager

-5. Log in to your google tag manager account.
+5. Log in to your Google tag manager account.
 6. Click the button “Add a new tag” (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/25.png" />